adamsaka/EffectsTown-Watercolour/README.md

 ## Compiling Information
 Windows:
+- Create a project folder (Build resources will end up here.)
+- Create a folfer src and download this repository.

-Compile the Windows Versions with Visual Studio 2022.
+- Compile the Windows Versions with Visual Studio 2022.
+- Actual outputs go directly to the relevent host folder.
+(After Effects common)

 Web Hosts:

-These host are currently not operational.
+- These host are currently not operational.
 They are designed to compile with emscripten.